 If two adults (or an adult and a teenager) want to learn recorder together, alto recorders are probably the best way to go.
 The Giesbert Method for the Treble Recorder is an excellent and musically rewarding volume consisting entirely of progressive duets for two altos which can be used to supplement the recommended Orr or Duschenes methods.
 There is also a substantial amount of high quality baroque duet literature available for two altos with or without keyboard accompaniment.
 If a soprano player and an alto player (typically a child and a parent) want to learn together, the only option is to use Kuhlbach & Nitka The Recorder Guide.
 This tutor is rather dated and something less than authoritative, however, so we strongly recommend that it be used only in conjunction with the Orr or Duschenes methods, which are more sound pedagogically.

 All of the methods and materials mentioned on this page are listed in our detailed discussion of Adult Recorder Methods and Materials. as well as in our complete catalogue.
-If you have any further questions, contact us via E-mail at email@example.com or give us a call M-F 10-6 EST at +1 (508) 833-3979.
+If you have any further questions, contact us via E-mail at firstname.lastname@example.org or give us a call M-F 10-6 EST at +1 (508) 833-3979.
 Please note: we ask that all orders for plastic recorders and sheet music be placed using our ASW Order Form.
 This will enable us to process and fill your order much more quickly and efficiently.
-Because of the great volume of orders for our custom-tuned plastic recorders, we are no longer able to accept telephone orders for these items and ask for your cooperation and understanding in this regard.
+Because of the great volume of orders for our custom-tuned plastic recorders, we are not able to accept telephone orders for or answer calls about these items if we are also to continue to provide time-consuming custom service for such inexpensive items; they are what they are. we must ask for your cooperation and understanding in this regard.

 David H. Green, director